holtonma/holtonma.github.io/content/posts/vector-databases-rag-pipeline.md

 ### Processing User Preferences

-The core calls when a user preference is extracted, generated and embedded in the vector database:
+Showing the core calls when a user preference is extracted, generated and embedded in the vector database:
 ```python
 # 'learning_agent', 'embedding_service', 'settings', and 'self'
 # (with qdrant_client, user_id, collection_name) are defined elsewhere.